WWE Raw 1000: Aftermath

 AJ Lee's role as the on-screen General Manager of Raw began the next week, on July 30.
 She alleged that Daniel Bryan only wanted the legal leverage to have her committed and forced him to undergo his own psychological evaluation.
 AJ continued to exact revenge on both Bryan and CM Punk throughout her tenure, denying their requests and booking them in matches against their wishes.
 AJ stepped down from her General Manager duties on October 22, when she became embroiled in a scandal storyline with John Cena.

 CM Punk's reign as WWE Champion continued for the remainder of the year.
 He allied with Paul Heyman and defended his championship against John Cena and Big Show at SummerSlam, Cena at Night of Champions, Ryback at Hell in a Cell, and Cena and Ryback at Survivor Series.
 On December 5, Punk became the longest-reigning WWE Champion in the past 25 years, surpassing John Cena's 380-day reign.
 In January 2013, Punk and The Rock continued their rivalry after their confrontation at Raw 1000.
 At the Royal Rumble on January 27, 2013, The Rock defeated Punk for the WWE Championship, ending Punk's reign at 434 days.

+Bradshaw would return to the commentary team under the John "Bradshaw" Layfield gimmick.